Tom Pappalardo

-Tom Pappalardo (born 1973) is an Easthampton, Massachusetts graphic designer, author, illustrator, and musician.
-He designed the Easthampton mural in the Easthampton, Massachusetts Cottage Street Cultural District, dedicated in June, 2008.
-Pappalardo and R. Sturgis Cunningham perform as the guitar-drum duo The Demographic.
+Tom Pappalardo (born 1973) is a graphic designer from Easthampton, Massachusetts as well as an author, illustrator, and musician.
+Easthampton is north of Springfield, Massachusetts.

+Pappalardo designed the Easthampton mural in the Easthampton Cottage Street Cultural District, dedicated in June, 2008.
+He and R. Sturgis Cunningham perform as the guitar-drums duo The Demographic.
 He has published an illustrated novel, a collection of comics, and an illustrated collection of essays.
 His 1996 comic "Alec Dear" (illustrated by Matt Smith) received a Xeric grant.